 Column Names and Order – The columns in the table are listed with their original column letter (A, B, C, etc) for reference.
 Select a column to modify (it will be highlighted in yellow), then select one of the actions:

 Rename – select a column in the list, then enter a new column name in the text box beside the button and click the button to assign a new name to the selected column.
-The original column letter remains in the list for reference.

 Use this option to rearrange the columns based on the names of the columns.
 This is useful when you get imported data that may have additional, missing, or out-of-order columns.